firstandthird/hapi-method-loader/readme.md

 - _verbose_

-  When true, will print out information about each method that is loaded.
+  When true, will print out information about each method as it is loaded.
+Default is false.